jakobzhao/geog458/readme.md

 -   [**Gear up the working environment**](assets/gearup.md) :computer:  :beer:
 -   **Canvas Survey:** Through a survey, students will team up as group of 5 ~ 6 people according to the profeciency of technical skills and interests. `Due: March 31st, 2020, by 11:59pm`
 -   **Groups:** Based on the Survey, we have 8 groups (check [here](assets/groups.md)), and I have assigned an group coordinator to each group.
-Please start meeting your gourp members, along the quarter, you will work together on the collaborative project and the in-class discussion.
+Please start meeting your gourp members.
+In the quarter, you will work together on ~~the collaborative project and~~ the in-class discussion.

 ### Week 1: Intro to digital geographies